BrandevCode/BrandonChanWebsite/_posts/offline/2020-11-21-Personal Finance Lessons School Didn't Teach You.md

 2. Tracking your progress towards these goals

 ### Why Budget?
 You’d think I just explained that already - it’s to set goals and achieve them.
 Achieve your dreams!
 But honestly, it’s not all about just achieving goals.
-It’s about avoiding financial traps, living paycheque-to-paycheque, getting the best value out of your money, and feeling comfortable with your financial situation.
+It’s about avoiding financial traps, avoiding living paycheque-to-paycheque, getting the best value out of your money, and feeling comfortable with your financial situation.

 The question of “Should I buy that?” and “Can I afford this?” can be a source of stress and worry, and more often - regret.